Latest strike information as of August 24, 2019 below.

 Needless to say, if Unite succeeds, the action will be felt by hundreds of thousands of passengers as it reverberates throughout Europe and US flight networks.
 The airport handles an average of 1,303 aircraft movements daily and is the primary hub for both British Airways and Virgin Atlantic.

-Canceled: Gatwick Airport (LGW) Security Strike
+Cancelled: Gatwick Airport (LGW) Security Strike

 UPDATE (8/7/2019): Thanks to a last-minute agreement, the planned security workers strike at Gatwick was averted allowing customers to continue their journey without inconvenience.